-During the year ended December 31, 2018 our outsourced financial consultant Martin Scott became our principal financial and accounting officer.
-Under the scope of this engagement, Mr. Scott, who is not an executive officer or employee of our company, serves as our principal financial and accounting officer.
-Mr. Scott is the President of Martin Scott CFO Consulting Services Inc , which provides chief financial officer services to various companies.
+During2019 and 2018 we engaged a company owned by Mr. Martin Scott, to assist us in the preparation of our financial statements.
+Under the scope of this engagement, Mr. Scott, who is not an executive officer or employee of our company, also serves as our principal financial and accounting officer.
+Mr. Scott is the President of Martin Scott CFO Consulting Services Inc., which provides chief financial officer services to various companies.
 Mr. Scott holds a Bachelor of Science from the Florida State University, is a member of The American Institute of Certified Public Accountants and a Certified Public Accountant licensed in the State of Florida.